milouuu3/Building-Energy-Consumption-Time-Series/datasets/mexwell/README.md

-## Download the Household Load and Solar Generation dataset:
+## Download the Household Load and Solar Generation dataset
-### (only contains dataset with a sampling rate of 1-min)
 https://www.kaggle.com/datasets/mexwell/household-load-and-solar-generation

 ## Used in experiments: